1986 Miami Dolphins season

 The 1986 Miami Dolphins season was the team's 21st as a member of the National Football League (NFL).
 The Dolphins failed to improve upon their previous season's output of 12–4, winning only eight games.
-This was the first time in six seasons the team did not qualify for the playoffs.
+This was the first time in six seasons the team did not qualify for the playoffs and would mark the start of a four-season span of barren postseason chances.
 This was also the team's final season at the Orange Bowl before moving into their new stadium Joe Robbie Stadium the following season.